Simply put, especially in the wrestling business, you can’t succeed in the future without appreciating the past.

 With that in mind, every now and then I like to take look back and review a pay per view event from yesteryear to simply try and bring up some fond memories for those reading this piece.

 Or, in some instances, educate newer or younger watchers to let them know what they were missing out on.
-Since we’re in the heart of Survivor Series season, we’ll go back to the time that I, and I’m sure a lot of you reading, started watching professional wrestling.
+Since we’re in the heart of Survivor Series week, we’ll go back to the time that I, and I’m sure a lot of you reading, started watching professional wrestling.
 We’ll head to the Hartford Civic Center in Hartford, CT for the 1990 Survivor Series.

 This show included Hulk Hogan appearing NOT as WWF Champion, a rarity in the late 80s-early 90s, the only year to have the “Grand Finale Match of Survival” where the survivors of all the matches came back for one last elimination tag match, and also gave us a, shall we say “phenom-enal” debut!